LimHyungTae/Naverlabs-LiDAR-API/README.md

-# NaverLabs Indoor - LiDAR dataset API
+# NAVER LABS Indoor dataset - LiDAR API

 These dataset are obtained in realistic department store environments!